Things to know before you visit

 - If taking I-95 to the Zoo, please be sure to check Restore the Corridor project.
-Major construction on I-95 is expected to start in February 2021 causing delays in travel time.
+Major construction on I-95 are causing delays in travel time.

 - Animal habitats will be marked with suggested viewing locations that will help guests appropriately distance while viewing our animals.

 - The Barnyard will be closed to visitors, but you can view the goats and chickens from outside their yard.

 - Fall, winter and cloudy days are a good time to visit the Zoo because it is less crowded and many of the animals are more active.
 If you choose to visit on a hot day, try to come early or a few hours before closing.

 - Please note that some of our tropical animals may not be visible on days below 50°F.